PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 identical to the pre-extraction lowerer.
 Together the helpers remove 6 net lowerer lines without changing runtime invocation count, order, conditions, or the registered-runner call-site count of 118.

+The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks are owned by `_run_indexed_shape_convergence_cleanup`.
+Each invocation builds one `ModelIRGraphIndex`; dead pruning removes operators through the index's differential compaction, both reconciliation calls reuse the indexed producer map, and dynamic Reshape resolution enumerates only indexed `RESHAPE` roots.
+Reconciliation and Reshape resolution change tensor shape, signature, options, and constant data but do not change graph topology, so the updated index remains valid through the complete block.
+Standalone callers retain full-scan compatibility when no matching index is supplied.
+A focused characterization compares every remaining operator and tensor with the former four-call sequence and proves exact equality while observing exactly one index build.
+Architecture checks preserve both late-pipeline call boundaries.

 ## Managed-corpus SWAP exclusion policy